Tournament Readiness: When is Your Child Ready to Compete?

 However, we should take some time to understand and analyze if the child is truly ready for this step in the world of tennis.

 We should look at competition and a tennis tournament as an extension of their training grounds.
-Match readiness and preparation should be done on the practice court with a knowledgeable and properly verified coach with the right experience in junior development.
+Match readiness and preparation should be done on the practice court with a knowledgeable and properly verified coach who has the right experience in junior development.
 Tournaments are not where you learn fundamentals.
 They are where you express and test the fundamentals you have already built.

 Let's examine below a Tournament Readiness Framework I use to decide when a player is truly ready to compete.

 This is not about rankings.
 It is not about age.
 It is not about “just getting experience.”
+It is about protecting the player’s long-term development.

 Before competition makes sense, a player must be able to rally, control, and sustain points.

-Can hit with consistency up the center of the court 12 to 15 balls in a row
+Can hit with consistency up the center of the court 12 to 15 balls in a row.

-Can hit with direction (both cross-court and down the line), making at least 5 out of 6 balls to each target
+Can hit with direction (both cross-court and down the line), making at least 5 out of 6 balls to each target.

 All shots are hit with:

-Correct grip (for each side)
+- Correct grip (for each side)

-Correct swing path
+- Correct swing path

-Appropriate depth and height (past the service line, 3/4 court is ideal)
+- Appropriate depth and height (past the service line; 3/4 court is ideal)

-Appropriate spin (topspin)
+- Appropriate spin (topspin)

 This standard is met in all three court situations: